Hip resurfacing: Technique

+Short-Term Outcomes

+Hip resurfacing outcomes vary depending on surgical technique and surgeon experience.
+Total Hip Resurfacing (THR) patients face an increased risk of fractures and dislocations after surgery.
+In particular, femoral neck fractures are most common in the immediate post-operative period.
+Other complications include component loosening from substantial activity post-op that place greater stress on implants.
+Additionally, THR faces higher complication rates during the surgical learning curve.

+Long-Term Outcomes

+Long-term THR outcomes are generally favorable particularly in younger, active male patients due to lower revision rates in this population.
+Outcomes are largely dependent on patient selection, with best results observed in individuals with good bone quality.
+Studies with comprised ≥10–15 year follow-up report sustained improvements in pain (measured using visual analog scale, VAS), function (modified Harris Hip Score, mHHS; HOOS-JR), and activity levels (UCLA activity score).
+Reported outcomes indicate consistent pain relief and satisfactory functional performance over time along with high implant survivorship (defined as time from initial procedure to revision surgery).
+Biomechanical advantages include improved joint stability and a closer replication of native hip anatomy.

+Potential long-term outcomes include adverse reactions to metal debris (ARMD).
+An increased wear of metal-on-metal components are associated with a higher risk of ARMD-related failure.
+However, the severity of tissue damage at revision surgeries did not consistently correlate with the amount of implant wear.
+Continued long-term follow-up is necessary to evaluate trends in revision rates and long-term effects of metal-related complications.

 History

 Hip Resurfacing has a long history paralleling the advances of THR.
 Similar designs appear to have begun in the 1940s, with the first prostheses and procedures (called double-cup arthroplasty) using congruent femoral and acetabular components emerging in the 1970s.
 These early designs used metal-on-polyethylene bearings, and had poor results compared to THR at the time.
 It has since been observed that these poor results were strongly tied with polyethylene wear debris associated with the use of air-sterilised ultra high molecular weight polyethylene (UHMWPE) at the time.

 A more modern style of Hip Resurfacing emerged in the 1990s, using cobalt-chrome bearings.
 Clinical results using these material choice were good, prompting the popularity of resurfacing procedures to rise into the early 2000s.

 Starting around 2008, a body of research was conducted around metal-on-metal bearings in general and questioning their value, finding (for instance) failures associated with metal ions due to fretting and corrosion.
 In 2010, the ASR device (produced by DePuy, also a metal-on-metal resurfacing implant) was recalled, and resulted in many cases of litigation.

 It has been suggested that research in the area at the time focused on metal-on-metal bearings “as a class” and insufficiently distinguished the role of prosthesis design and surgical technique.
 Therefore, the current state of hip-resurfacing is an ongoing debate over material choice, implant design and surgical technique.